MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-virtual-machines-time-travel-debugging.md

 The website is still live, and end users aren't impacted by time travel debugging activity.

-For more information and help, see [Troubleshooting and known issues](../debugger/debug-live-azure-apps-troubleshooting.md).
+For more information and help, see [Troubleshooting and known issues for snapshot debugging in Visual Studio](../debugger/debug-live-azure-apps-troubleshooting.md).

 ## Set a conditional snappoint